Report

 When making a report include as much information as possible:

-- Child’s name and location.
-It is also useful to provide a description – age, race, gender, parents’ names, address…
+• Child’s Name and Location.
+It is also useful to provide a description – age, race, gender, parents’ names, address, etc., when possible

 Rights of person making a report

-- Confidentiality: The name of any person reporting child abuse, abandonment, or neglect may not be released to any person other than employees of the department responsible for child protective services, the abuse hotline, law enforcement, the child protection team, or appropriate state attorney, without the written consent of the persons reporting.
+• Confidentiality: The name of any person reporting child abuse, abandonment, or neglect is considered confidential, not to be released to any person other than employees of the department responsible for child protective services, the abuse hotline, law enforcement, the child protection team, or appropriate state attorney, without the written consent of the person reporting.

 What happens when I make a report?

-Your report of possible child maltreatment will first be screened by hotline staff or a CPS worker.
-If they feel there is enough credible information to indicate maltreatment may have occurred or is at risk of occurring, your report will be referred to staff who will conduct an investigation.
+Your report of possible child maltreatment will first be screened by hotline staff or a Child Protection Services worker.
+If they feel there is enough credible information to indicate that maltreatment may have occurred or is at risk of occurring, your report will be referred to staff who will conduct an investigation.
 Investigators respond within a particular time period (anywhere from a few hours to a few days), depending on the potential severity of the situation.
-They may speak with the child, the parents and other people in contact with the child (such as teachers, childcare providers or doctors).
+They may speak with the child, the parents, and other people in contact with the child (such as teachers, childcare providers and doctors).
 Their purpose is to determine if abuse or neglect occurred and if it may happen again.

 If the investigator finds no abuse or neglect occurred, or what happened does not meet the State’s definition of abuse or neglect, the case will be closed and the family may or may not be referred elsewhere for services.
 If the investigator feels the child is at risk of harm, the family may be referred to services to reduce the risk of future maltreatment.
 These may include mental health care, medical care, parenting skills classes, employment assistance, and concrete support such as financial or housing assistance.
-In rare cases where the child’s safety cannot by ensured, the child may be removed from the home.
+In rare cases where the child’s safety cannot be ensured, the child may be removed from the home or someone in the home will be required to leave.

 Find what number to call

-Here is a list of each U.S. States toll free numbers for specific agencies designated to receive and investigate reports of suspected child abuse and neglect www.childwelfare.gov
+Here is a list of each U.S.’s toll free numbers for specific agencies designated to receive and investigate reports of suspected child abuse and neglect www.childwelfare.gov

 Defining Child Abuse